SchwarzIT/onyx/apps/docs/src/basics/typography.md

 ### Headlines

+For the technical implementation of the headlines, please see the [technical documentation](/development/OnyxHeadline).

 ::: details h1

 This is the page title.
 It can only be used once per page at the very top.